synox/disposable-email-imap/readme.md

 ## TODO
  1. the full body view is unsafe and should not yet be enabled in a productive system.
  1. security audit against xss/sqli
+ 1. protected mode should not allow loading full HTML

 ## development environment
 There is a Vagrantfile to be used with [vagrant](https://www.vagrantup.com/).